rust-lang/blog.rust-lang.org/posts/2024-09-05-impl-trait-capture-rules.md

 }
 ```

-In this version, the lifetime `'d` of the datums is explicitly referenced in the `impl Trait` type, and so capture is allowed.
+In this version, the lifetime `'d` of the datums is explicitly referenced in the `impl Trait` type, and so it is allowed to be used.
 This is also a signal to the caller that the borrow for `datums` must last as long as the iterator is in use, which means that it (correctly) flags an error in an example like this ([try it on the playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=afd9278ac887c0b2fc08bc868200808f)):

 ```rust
 let mut datums: Vec<Datum> = vec![Datum::default()];